yarkingulacti/taskify-front/README.md

 ## Backlog

 - [ ] Add todo detail, have history of it here.
 (Seperate page)
-- [ ] All to-do done animated image, also a sound in addition.
+- [ ] All Task done animated image, also a sound in addition.
-- [ ] Single to-do done sound and animation.
+- [ ] Single Task done sound and animation.
 - [ ] Statistics;
-  - [ ] To-dos done in total,
+  - [ ] Tasks done in total,
-  - [ ] To-dos remaining in total,
+  - [ ] Tasks remaining in total,
-  - [ ] To-do completion calendar,
+  - [ ] Task completion calendar,
-  - [ ] Average to-do completion per-day/per-month/per-quarter,
+  - [ ] Average Task completion per-day/per-month/per-quarter,
-  - [ ] Top N many to-dos that are lasting longest to complete,
+  - [ ] Top N many Tasks that are lasting longest to complete,
-- [ ] Managable to-do categories.
+- [ ] Managable Task categories.
-- [ ] To-do tags.
+- [ ] Task tags.
 - [ ] Backend integration.
-- [ ] Share to-do with share permissions.
+- [ ] Share Task with share permissions.
 - [ ] Google Calendar and Outlook integration.
 - [ ] Multiple user usage.
 - [ ] Mail reminders.
-- [ ] Overall convert a "TO-DO" to a "TASK".
+- [x] Overall convert a "To-do" to a "TASK".
 By changing name and concept.
 - [ ] Add priority order, Each order place can have 1 deep sub prioritizing system.
 Top 1 is a priority place, Top 1.1 is a sub priority.
 Make in the UI unique place for places and tree view for sub priorities.